-It pays to think ahead and Christmas is right around the corner!
-It may not feel like it but you are running out of time to optimise your Search strategy.
+It pays to think ahead, and Christmas is right around the corner!
+It may not feel like it, but you are running out of time to optimise your Christmas SEO strategy.

-Although Search is not a channel to drive awareness, if your business is one that benefits from the shopping frenzy over the holidays, the time to take advantage of this “always-on” channel is now!
+Although Search is not a channel to drive awareness, if your business benefits from the shopping frenzy over the holidays, the time to take advantage of this “always-on” channel is now!

 Retailers should be prepared to optimise against a moving target as user searches fluctuate in the lead-up to Christmas, while most of all your competitors are making a constant budget and CPC changes.

 Your always-on, search campaign throughout the year gives you all the data you need to make the best decisions on where to spend your extra Christmas campaign budget for the best ROI.
-Categories that work well, keywords that have high ROI, keyword variations that are broadly related, but just don’t convert into sales – key data you need to know.
+Categories that work well, keywords with high ROI, keyword variations that are broadly related but don’t convert into sales key data you need to know.

-You can make these seasonal keywords work for you, if you land the users on tailored landing pages with exactly the relevant content and most importantly, relevant product lists (your users want to buy, not read) for the exact context of the keyword.
+You can make these seasonal keywords work for you if you land the users on tailored landing pages with precisely the relevant content and, most importantly, relevant product lists (your users want to buy, not read) for the exact context of the keyword.
 All your vegan hampers, all your gift ideas for him/ her/ mum/ dad that look more expensive.

-Before you start investing in landing pages, consult AdWords Keyword Planner for actual search volumes for the individual keywords and check your last year’s search term report to see volumes and past performance.
+Before you start investing in landing pages, consult Google Ads Keyword Planner for actual search volumes for the individual keywords and check your last year’s search term report to see volumes and past performance.

 You can further tailor this by user location and different shipping speeds by state, metro vs. regional and shipping options (standard, express or courier).
 Of course, this does not only work for Christmas but all year round.

-If you have built Christmas-specific landing pages that rank for SEO, don’t build a new one every year – keep the URL and update the content.
-Data history like backlinks, traffic and usability stats for a specific URL is of high importance for SEO ranking.
+If you have built Christmas-specific landing pages that rank for SEO, don’t build a new one every year; keep the URL and update the content.
+Data history like backlinks, traffic and usability stats for a specific URL is highly important for SEO ranking.
 By creating new URLs each year, you lose all history and the pages’ past performance credit with Google.

-If you have pages that refer to the current year, like “Top Christmas gifts 2019”, then you obviously need a new URL every year.
+If you have pages that refer to the current year, like “Top Christmas gifts 2019”, you obviously need a new URL every year.
 In that case, make sure to add a 301 redirect from your 2018 version (and older versions) to the most recent one.
-While 301 redirects don’t pass on all ‘link juice’, ‘SEO history’ for Google, they do pass on around ~90% of it – and nobody will miss the page or content for “Best Christmas gifts 2009”.
+While 301 redirects don’t pass on all “link juice”, “SEO history” for Google, they do pass on around ~90% of it, and nobody will miss the page or content for “Best Christmas gifts 2009”.

 Make this Christmas count for your business, and always think about the ultimate goal in search: just like in-store, it’s customer experience.
-If a user asks for “Christmas gifts for dad under $50”, take them by the hand and lead them to the relevant product section – don’t just point them into the general direction.
-Just like you would train your in-store staff to do.
+If a user asks for “Christmas gifts for dad under $50”, take them by the hand and lead them to the relevant product section, don’t just point them in the general direction.
+Like you would train your in-store staff to do.

 If your business is looking for a massive uplift in non-brand SEO and conversion rates, get in touch with us at firstname.lastname@example.org and let us give your company the boost it needs to reach its full potential.
 Or click here to book a free DEMO.